The Cost of Drugs For Rare Diseases Is Threatening the US Health Care System

 Re: (Score:2)

-The US subsidizes healthcare for the rest of the w (Score:2)
+The US subsidizes healthcare for the rest of the w (Score:5, Informative)

 A little known secret: Most countries' governments arbitrarily set the price of drugs and medical devices during negotiations and force pharma and medical device manufactures to sell it at a loss (or simply not have access to that market).
 To make up for the R&D and marketing, they have to jack the price up in the US to make up the loss. http://www.ibtimes.com/how-us-... [ibtimes.com]

-With the upcoming collapse of Obamacare, the rest of the world should be afraid of the US doing the same to the drug and med device c
+With the upcoming collapse of Obamacare, the rest of the world should be afraid of the US doing the same to the drug and med device companies.
+The cost of healthcare for the rest of the world will go up while it goes down for the US.
+I shudder to think about the hoards of angry folks when NHS starts becoming moderately expensive.

+The cost of healthcare for the rest of the world will go up while it goes down for the US.

+Nope, but we might see reduction in research and development of new drugs...

 "and there is no U.S. governmental equivalent of..
 (Score:1)

-I'm shocked the drug companies are so greedy (Score:2)
+I'm shocked the drug companies are so greedy (Score:5, Insightful)

 We all know these drugs have an insane markup.
 The drug companies are getting rick because they set astronomical prices for drugs the might help people, even a little.
 And they get it because insurance is forced to pay for it, not individuals who could never come up with the money on an individual basis.
 We have created the problem by mandating insurance and then letting the drug companies pilfer it blind.